asciinema/asciinema-server/docs/INSTALL.md

     docker-compose run --rm web bundle exec rake db:setup

+### Create containers

+The final step is to create the containers:

+    docker-compose up -d

+Check the status of newly created containers:

+    docker ps -f 'name=asciinema_'

+You should see `asciinema_web`, `asciinema_postgres` and a few others listed.

+Point your browser to `BASE_URL` and enjoy your own asciinema hosting site!

 ## Using asciinema recorder with your instance

 Once you have your instance running, point asciinema recorder to it by setting